haru1209/night-sky/README.md

 ## Features

 - Animated star creation based on the number you enter.
-- Lightweight, dependency-free frontend (just HTML, CSS, and JavaScript).
-- Quick reset to try different star counts.
+- Reset to try different star counts.

 ## Getting Started